 That’s right – we will repeat.

 Yet sometimes you may want more than just small plates of olives and chips (the usual accidentally vegan tapas in Madrid).
-The larger plates of tapas are called raciónes.
-These are per order and can be anywhere from 3 – 9 euros, depending on the quality and quantity of food.
-While patatas bravas (fried potato chunks) are cheap and plentiful, croquetas (cylindrical bread-crumb covered and fried deliciousness says Sam) can cost a euro a piece.
+Raciónes are larger plates of tapas that you order.
+These can be anywhere from 3 – 9 euros, depending on the quality and quantity of food.
+While patatas bravas (fried potato chunks) are cheap and plentiful, croquetas (cylindrical bread-crumb covered fried deliciousness) can cost a euro a piece.

 While the tradition is generally to receive free tapas with every drink, this isn’t universal in Madrid.
-It seems that really shitty bars with garbage food aimed at students and tourists who don’t know better (we’re looking at you El Tigre), give the best portions – but worst quality.
-On the flip side, places that offer nicer and/or vegan tapas do not give huge portions, if they give any at all.
-If they do, however, they tend to be very good.
-Places that don’t will always have affordable raciónes to order.
+It seems that shitty bars with garbage food (we’re looking at you El Tigre) aimed at students and tourists who don’t know better give the best portions – but the worst quality.
+On the flip side, places that offer nicer and/or vegan tapas in Madrid do not give huge portions, if they give any at all.

 A general rule of thumb is this: order your drinks first and wait for tapas.
 If they come, have a couple more drinks and each subsequent tapa will upgrade in quality.
 If nothing comes, then get ready order a ración or two.

-So without further ado – actually some ado, in form of a disclaimer.
 These are our favorite spots.
-We have been to more but these are the ones we like the best, tend to frequent, and can recommend for tapas.
+We have been to more but these are the ones we like the best, tend to frequent, and can recommend for vegan tapas in Madrid.

 All Vegan Tapas in Madrid

-The nachos are also amazing.
-They’re honestly the only authentic vegan Mexican nachos in town.
+If you’re looking for a sharing plate, the nachos are amazing.
+They’re honestly the only authentic vegan Mexican nachos (we’ve had) in town.
 We have learned that there’s a gulf as wide as the Grand Canyon for what passes for nachos in Madrid.
 Drizzled with melted cheese and black beans, with a big scoop of guacamole, and pico de gallo salsa, the nachos at Distrito Vegano are leagues above the grease soaked nacho troughs all too common in American bars.

 Everything on their carta (regular menu) is delicious, but whatever you do, get those croquetas.
 And if you go on a Saturday night, they may still have their weekly tortilla, a vegan potato omelet, also the best in town.